 The third type of meetings is meetings to discuss problems.
 Yes, only discuss problem, not solve them, which is unfortunately mostly what it is done, so another meeting needs to be booked for continuation, and so on.
 The reason is simply that the problem is only a symptom of something deeper rooted, and many organisations never look for these root causes.
-But to solve symptoms are impossible, just think about only wiping up the oil under the car.
+But to solve symptoms is impossible, just think about only wiping up the oil under the car.
 The oil is only a symptom, so wiping it up won’t help, it will come back.
-We instead always need to find the root causes to our problems, there is no other way of doing solving problems.
+We instead always need to find the root causes to our problems, there is no other way of getting rid of the problems.
 And without any solution to the root causes of our problems that can be organisational or within our products, only more meetings are needed.
-As we can understand, unsolved problems within our products will generate a constant flow of meetings, if we only take care about the incident, since by only trying to put plaster on the symptom, will not solve the root cause.
+As we can understand, unsolved problems within our products or organisations will generate a constant flow of meetings, if we only take care about the incident, since by only trying to put plaster on the symptom, will not solve the root cause.
 This means that the incident will come back, normally in the same way.

 And here we need to be vigilant to the retrospectives done in agile, once again especially at scale, since then the teams have a lot of interdependencies between themselves, as well as the complexity is high.
 This means that we need to find the root causes to the problems that are hindering a team.
-If the root causes only can be solved at a team of team levels, or even as high as the portfolio level, a lower level only means sub-optimisation, since we then are only trying to solve symptoms.
+If the root causes only can be solved at a team of team levels, or even as high as the portfolio level, a solution on a lower level only means sub-optimisation, since we then are only trying to solve symptoms.
 This means also a waste of meeting time, and waste of time trying to solve the symptoms, which means no gain for the total organisation.